anaximeno/shazamPy/README.md

 # CHECKSUM

-Checksum is a **terminal program** made in python that checks the integrity of one file by comparing the file hash to the given hash.
+Checksum is a **CLI** application made principally in python. <br>
+It checks the integrity of one file by comparing it with a given hash.

-## General Infos
+## General Information

 ### How does it work

-* It converts the file to the chosen hash type and compares it with the given hash.
+It converts the file to the chosen hash type and compares it with a given hash.

 ### Usage & More
+You can use it as below:

-  > checksum "*hash_type*" "*file_name*" "*original_sum*"
+  > checksum *-sha1* "*file_name*" "*given_sum*"

-If you have a file with the sum and file name inside you can use the command below:
+**OBS:** If you have a file with the hashes inside you can check it by using a short command.

-  > checksum  -f "*typesum.txt*"

-If you want to see all sums:

-  > checksum -A "*file_name*"

-The second type of checksum must be called at the same dir of the file which will be checked
+For more option after install it try: checksum -h/--help

 Types of hash that you can currently use:

 * md5